robified/cc_bootstrap4_toys/README.md

 Concepts learned:

 -   What is bs4
     -   How to include bs4 via
     -   CDN
     -   Downloaded files
+- Basics
+    - color, buttons, typography, jumbotrons

 The Udemy course used throughout this repo